sximenez/2024-01-jan-etl-extract-transform-load/README.md

     {
         Connection.Open();

-        // Really test the connection by querying the file.
+        // Really test the connection by querying the file (SQL).
         OdbcCommand command = new("SELECT * FROM [Sheet1$]", Connection);
         OdbcDataReader reader = command.ExecuteReader();
     }